NISH1001/NISH1001.github.io/_posts/2019-03-25-sometimes.markdown

 To this lifeless part
 The universal art!

 Sometimes...
-It's amazing.
+It's amazing
-It's amazing to even be a black hole...
+It's amazing to even be a black hole.
 Thoughts come in and never escape
 You try to accelerate and go full throttle
 But there's no return